Tile drainage: Advances in drainage technology

 Until after World War II, the technology of tile installation remained similar to the methods first used in 1838.
 Although cement sections later replaced the original clay tiles, and machines were used to dig the trenches for the tile lines, the process remained quite labor-intensive and limited to specialized contractors.

+The first successful mechanical trencher for drainage tile was James B. Hill's Buckeye Steam Traction Ditcher, invented in the late 1880s.
+Hill's ditching machines drained the Great Black Swamp in Ohio.
+As of 1995, some of his machines were still in use in New Orleans, Louisiana; Ontario, Canada; and parts of Africa.

 The introduction of plastic tile served to reduce both the cost of tile installation, as well as the amount of labor involved.
 Rather than set individual sections of cement tile end-to-end in the trench, tile installers had only to unroll a continuous section of lightweight, flexible tile line.
 Towards the end of the twentieth century, when large, four-wheel-drive tractors became more common on American farms, do-it-yourself tile implements appeared on the market.
 By making tile installation cheaper and allowing it to be done on the landowner's schedule, farmers are capable of draining localized wet spots that may not create enough of a problem to merit more costly operations.
 In this way, farmers may enjoy increases in crop yield while saving on the capital costs of tile installation.
-Perhaps the most useful implement in drainage history was James B. Hill's Buckeye Traction Ditcher, which laid drainage tiles at a record pace.
-Hill's ditching machine drained the Great Black Swamp in Ohio, vast stretches of Louisiana, and Florida's swampland.